gear-foundation/gear-wiki/docs/examples/claim-storage.md

 #[derive(Debug, Decode, Encode, TypeInfo)]
 pub enum IdentityStateQuery {
     /// Get all the claims for a specified public key.
-    UserClaims(PublicKey),
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claims are queried UserClaims(PublicKey),
     /// Get a specific claim with the provided public key and a claim id.
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claim is queried
+    /// `PieceId` - is the claim id
     Claim(PublicKey, PieceId),
     /// Get all the verifiers' public keys for a corresponding claim.
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claim is queried
-    Verifiers(PublicKey, PieceId),
+    /// `PieceId` - is the claim id Verifiers(PublicKey, PieceId),
     /// Get claim's validation status.
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claim is queried
-    ValidationStatus(PublicKey, PieceId),
+    /// `PieceId` - is the claim id ValidationStatus(PublicKey, PieceId),
     /// Get claim's issuance date.
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claim is queried
+    /// `PieceId` - is the claim id
     Date(PublicKey, PieceId),
+    /// Check the claim with a hash from it's data set.
+    ///
+    /// Arguments:
+    /// `PublicKey` - is the public key of a user whose claim is queried
+    /// `PieceId` - is the claim id
+    /// `[u8; 32]` - is the hash being queried.
+    /// If it is in the claim hashed_info set then true is returned.
+Otherwise - false.
+    CheckClaim(PublicKey, PieceId, [u8; 32]),
 }

 #[derive(Debug, Decode, Encode, TypeInfo)]